 Top pairings

-Top food pairings for cider
+Top food pairings for cider (updated)

 Creamy or cider-based sauces

-This is cider’s natural territory and the most useful type of dish to think to think in terms of (rather than focussing on chicken, pork or salmon which can be prepared in so many different ways).
+This is cider’s natural territory and the most useful type of dish to think to think in terms of (rather than focussing on chicken, pork or seafood which can be prepared in so many different ways).
 The sort of sauces you find in Normandy which, of course is cider’s heartland.
-Think also of chicken casseroles or pies cooked with cider and sausages with cider (any dish cooked with onion and apples is an obvious partner - that would apply to fish dishes too)

 Creamy pasta bakes